lanofdoom/counterstrikesource-map-settings/README.md

-# LAN of DOOM Max Cash plugin
+# LAN of DOOM Map Settings plugin
 SourceMod plugin for CS:S automatically setting the LAN of DOOM's preferred map settings on map load.

 # Building